ADIPEC 2024 on November 4-7 in Abu Dhabi

 WhatsApp

 It is highly likely that you have friends or relatives on WhatsApp, as this messenger already has over two billion users.
-The solution was created in 2009, but it reached its peak popularity in 2015 and even became the main means of communication in several countries, including Latin America.
-WhatsApp enables users to organize personal and group chats, make audio and video calls, share files, locations, and even create polls.
+The solution was created in 2009, but it reached peak popularity in 2015, even becoming the primary means of communication in several countries, particularly in Latin America.
+WhatsApp enables users to organize personal and group chats, make audio and video calls, share files and locations, and even create polls.

 Security

-To ensure privacy, the solution supports end-to-end encryption, which prevents even company employees from viewing your messages or listening to conversations.
-WhatsApp also allows users to enable two-step verification to further protect their personal data and send disappearing messages.
+To ensure privacy, the solution supports end-to-end encryption, preventing even company employees from viewing your messages or listening to conversations.
+WhatsApp allows users to enable two-step verification to further protect their personal data and send disappearing messages.

 Vulnerabilities

-In January 2021, Meta announced an update to its privacy policy, stating that WhatsApp would store personal metadata and share it with Facebook and its “family of companies” (e.g., Facebook Messenger, Instagram) starting in February of that year.
-Previously, users could refuse to transfer information in the settings, but now this feature is not possible.
-So cyber awareness is something you need to keep in mind at all times using WhatsApp.
+In January 2021, Meta announced an update to its privacy policy, stating that WhatsApp would store personal metadata and share it with Facebook and its «family of companies» (including Facebook Messenger, Instagram) starting in February of that year.
+Users could previously refuse to transfer information in the settings, but this feature is no longer available.
+Cyber awareness is something you need to keep in mind at all times while using WhatsApp.

-In 2022, as a result of the leak, nearly 500 million users’ personal data was released into the network.
-As it turned out, Meta had been storing users’ confidential information in an almost unencrypted form for many years, resulting in hackers being able to easily bypass the security system and gain access to it.
+In 2022, the leak resulted in the release of nearly 500 million users' personal data onto the internet.
+Meta had been storing users' confidential information in a nearly unencrypted form for years, allowing hackers to easily bypass the security system and gain access to it.
 In the following years, residents of 84 countries, including the United States, Italy, and France, suffered from the actions of fraudsters and criminals.

 Zoom